Work and Neurodivergence

 • Written instructions

-• Guidance on where to ask for help
+• Guidance on where to go for support

 Sensory awareness